 The confluence of virtual design environments, agent-based reasoning and learning, and high-performance computing is revolutionizing system-level manufacturing.
 A new effort in cyber-manufacturing, inspired by the software defined networking community, is aimed at enabling a global view of the manufacturing system thereby allowing manufacturers to quickly detect and respond to faults or cyber-attacks.

-Michigan researchers in manufacturing robotics are driving manufacturing innovation to tackle important design challenges in sensing, actuation, and automation.
+Michigan researchers in manufacturing robotics are driving manufacturing innovation to tackle important design challenges in sensing, actuation, and automation, including construction robots.
 U-M faculty engaged in research on the use of advanced manufacturing tools and designs to fabricate morphable mechanisms and customizable sensors with unique materials and higher resolutions, and on hybrid modeling and agent-based reasoning and learning methodologies to enable more secure and efficient system-level manufacturing include:

 Michigan researchers are engineering cooperative multi-robot and multi-vehicle systems to enable applications as diverse as autonomous surveillance and data gathering, search-and-rescue, and autonomous driving.
 Robots collaborating in teams can often complete tasks more safely and more efficiently than a robot or person working alone.
 Faculty and students at Michigan focus on the development of cutting-edge integrated systems for autonomous deployment in real-world, uncertain environments, and highly capable robotic systems that can safely interact with other robots and humans.
 Planning, navigation and control of multiple interacting robots or vehicles demands expertise in a range of technical disciplines, including path and motion planning, control and estimation, decision-making, queuing and logistics, distributed systems, and discrete event systems.